-Author has written 58 stories for Voyagers!, Bad Boys, Chuck, Cover Up, Incredible Hulk, My Bodyguard, Superboy, Happy Days, Man from Atlantis, and CHIPs.
+Author has written 59 stories for Voyagers!, Bad Boys, Chuck, Cover Up, Incredible Hulk, My Bodyguard, Superboy, Happy Days, Man from Atlantis, CHIPs, and Doctor Who.

 My other account name is: G-Of The Rivers